tammykan/Human-Resources-Analytics/README.md

 * Perform predictive analysis based on variables

 This project uses R to analyze the dataset, and combined with Shiny App for information visualization.
+* human_resources_analytics.R is for model prediction and performance evaluation.
+* app.R is for shiny app.

 ## Data Information
 [Data Source: Human Resources Analytics(From Kaggle)](https://www.kaggle.com/ludobenistant/hr-analytics)